Skip to Content

 When Dynamic Range Priority is in Weak, Strong, or Auto, the Dynamic Range and Highlight/Shadow Tone settings are disabled since Dynamic Range Priority controls both of those.

-If you’re using Auto ISO programs, you can read this article for an explanation of how Auto ISO handles DR/DR-P settings.
+If you’re using Auto ISO programs, you can read this article to learn how Auto ISO handles DR/DR-P settings.

 dynamic range priority menu